In the last few weeks I have had a number of conversations on the topic of spiritual rhythms.

 I have also been teaching a class on Spiritual Formation at Bethel University this summer.

-I have noticed five things in these recent experiences:
+I have noticed five things about spiritual rhythms in these recent experiences:

 1. Spiritual rhythms, disciplines or practices are often given a bad wrap.
 Like they are just “going through the motions.”
 It’s a sort of left-over legalism from the “devo” and “quiet time” days when people saw these rhythms as a way to achieve spiritual points or something.
 Rather than a way to connect with a God who loves us, wants to lead us, refresh us and guide us toward greater well-being in our lives.